We will be closed on 25th and 26th of November in observance of Thanksgiving

 When seeking TMJ treatment near you from the dentist in your locality, the professional will likely recommend you eat soft foods and avoid foods like thick sandwiches, chewing gum, et cetera besides practicing proper posture and avoiding resting your chin on your hand.
 In addition, if you are affected by bruxism, the dentist recommends you use a night guard to keep your teeth apart when sleeping and use moist heat and cold packs on your jaw several times a day for 10 minutes each.

-Dr. Marcus Hoang recommends massaging your jaw muscles and neck with a physical therapist and exercising gently at home to find relief from the TMJ pain.
+Dr. Jane O. Stewart recommends massaging your jaw muscles and neck with a physical therapist and exercising gently at home to find relief from the TMJ pain.
 However, if the discomfort is persistent, the doctor recommends pain relievers, muscle relaxants, and anti-inflammatory medications.

 Physical therapists can provide techniques for stretching and massaging the TMJ to help strengthen and stretch your jaw.
 Therapists can also perform ultrasounds to determine behaviors that are worsening your TMJ problems.